imam-db/sql_datawrangling/README.md

 Clone this repository to your local machine and open the Jupyter Notebook file.
 The code is well documented, and you can run each cell to see the output.
 Make sure to install all the required libraries before running the code.

-You can get the details analysis from this [medium blog](https://si-nau.medium.com/data-wrangling-and-analysis-in-ecommerce-pt1-9721f1263f2)
+You can find the detailed analysis in this [medium blog](https://si-nau.medium.com/data-wrangling-and-analysis-in-ecommerce-pt1-9721f1263f2)